Serbian mafia: 2010s

 Dačić submitted the work report for 2009; the police had uncovered 7 OC groups and arrested 86 people.
 He said that by the end of 2009 there were 27 registered OC groups active, with each group having more than 200 members.
 There is/was an ongoing investigation against Zemun clan members involved in assassinations who claim Šešelj ordered the assassination of Tomislav Nikolić.

 In 2010 it was revealed that the Šarić gang had, from 2008 to 2009, ousted the 'Ndrangheta from the drug market.
 With the emergence of the gang on Italian soil, the gang offered better quality cocaine for a lower price, effectively gaining the market from 2007 to 2009, trafficking cocaine from South America.
 Operation Balkan Warrior was successful in Italy, with over 80 people arrested.
 Two networks were among the arrested, one Italian, with members from Milan and other northern Italian towns, and the other, a Serbian network, with members from Serbia, Montenegro and Slovenia.
 The Serbian network has operatives all over Europe and South America.

+The Principi Group is the mafia organization in Serbia that is most closely linked to the Serbian state.
+After the arrest of their leader and suspected multiple murderer Veljko Belivuk in 2019, he said in a court hearing that he had done "dirty work" for the Serbian government.
+In 2022, criminal proceedings against the alleged mafia boss Veljko Belivuk and 31 co-defendants began in a court in Belgrade.
+The leader is charged with five counts of murder, kidnapping, drug trafficking and illegal possession of weapons.
+He said he worked through intermediaries for President Aleksandar Vučić.